Cairns City Council Chambers: History

 Important civic buildings of this time, most of which were designed with classical detailing intended to re-affirm the power and presence of government in the community, include the Cairns City Council Chambers, former Cairns Court House and Public Offices (now Cairns Regional Gallery), the former Cairns Customs House, former Cairns Post Office, former Cairns Telegraph Office and Cairns State High School.
 Other prominent buildings of the period also designed with classical detailing include the Cairns Masonic Temple and the Cairns Post building.
 The construction of these buildings reflected the confidence of the Queensland Government and the local community in the growth of Cairns as an important regional centre during the interwar period.

 The Cairns Divisional Board was established in 1879 by the Divisional Boards Act of that year, later becoming the Cairns Shire Council and then the Mulgrave Shire Council.
 In 1885 the Cairns Municipal Council was set up to administer the town area, and an allotment of land was set aside as a municipal reserve some blocks away from the main settlement of lower Abbott Street, on the corner of Aplin Street.
 The Cairns Municipal Council Chambers, a timber building, was constructed on the site, and in 1886 the Council applied for a public market reserve on land adjoining the municipal reserve fronting Lake Street, with a roadway entrance from Abbott Street.
 This was established in 1886, and in 1893 one allotment of the public market reserve fronting Lake Street was surrendered for a fire brigade station use, and two smaller allotments fronting Abbott Street were included as part of the public market reserve, resulting in the current site configuration.
 In June 1940 the previous reserves were cancelled and the site was gazetted as a reserve for local government purposes.
 In July of that year, a deed of grant upon trust for local government purposes was issued to the Cairns City Council for the site.

 The Cairns Municipal Council became the Cairns Town Council on 31 March 1903, which in turn became the Cairns City Council on 13 October 1923.
 In 1926, Cairns celebrated its 50th anniversary.

-The Cairns City Council Chambers were constructed in 1929-1930, replacing the timber council chambers.
+The Cairns City Council Chambers were constructed in 1929–1930, replacing the timber council chambers.
 The Cairns City Council Chambers were designed by the architectural partnership of Hill and Taylor, who were prominent local architects working in North Queensland during the interwar period.
-Hill and Taylor practiced in Cairns from 1927–33, and in Townsville from 1933-c.
+Hill and Taylor practiced in Cairns from 1927 to 1933, and in Townsville from 1933-c.
 1940, however Richard Hill had been practicing as an architect in Cairns from 1919.
-Prior to his partnership, Arthur John Taylor had worked for Richard Hill from 1925-27 after having been employed by the Queensland Government.
+Prior to his partnership, Arthur John Taylor had worked for Richard Hill from 1925 to 1927 after having been employed by the Queensland Government.